iogbole/israelo/_posts/2022-07-22-continuous-profiling.md

 Now you see why I fell in love with eBPF because it eliminates the need for bytecode instrumentation?
 Given the option, I would rather not ingest any other black-box agents into my application.

-Finally, most instrumentation profiling agents in the market today are designed to instrument only well-known libraries, function calls, and protocols such as HTTP (S), JDBC, ADO.Net, and message bus, among others.
+Finally, most instrumentation profiling agents in the market today are designed to instrument only well-known libraries, function calls, and protocols such as HTTP(S), JDBC, ADO.Net, and message bus, among others.
 This is why I have spent hours (sometimes days) working with customers to apply **custom instrumentation** to their applications—which literally means instructing the agent to instrument a less-known protocol, background task, or some other legacy library.

 My point is, if typical app agents are pre-wired to instrument certain parts of the applications, then how can they claim to discover all unknown unknowns across the full stack?
-This is why I would make instrumentation an opportunity cost.
+This is why I would make instrumentation an opportunity cost in favour of eBPF. eBPF is event-driven,and it allows developers to package the user space application logic to be executed in the Linux kernel space as bytecode.

 ## Summary